-The Information Trust Exchange Governing Association (ITEGA) provides Internet stakeholders a forum to convene, develop and implement governing protocols and business rules for protecting and balancing trust, privacy, identity and information commerce.
+The Information Trust Exchange Governing Association (ITEGA) fosters a digital marketplace that respects user privacy and enables trustworthy identity.
+It provides Internet stakeholders a forum to convene, develop and implement governing protocols and business rules for protecting and balancing trust, privacy, identity and information commerce.
 It is a U.S. tax-exempt 501(c)(3) public-benefit corporation.

 Its activities seek to: